duckdb/duckdb-web/docs/sql/aggregates.md

 | `sum(arg)` |Calculates the sum value for all tuples in arg. | `sum(A)` | - |

 ## Approximate Aggregates
-The table below shows the available approximate aggregations.
+The table below shows the available approximate aggregate functions.

 | Function | Description | Example |
 |:---|:---|:---|
 | `approx_count_distinct(x)` | Gives the approximate count of distintinct elements using HyperLogLog. | `approx_count_distinct(A)` |